GraphCI/graphci/readme.md

   run: aws cloudformation wait stack-create-complete --stack-name infra
 ```

+# How do I...?
+## Publish a package to npm and then end of a

 # To do
+- [ ] Support syntax like vol: stage-name:~/path/to/mount
+- [ ] Fail the build when environment variables are missing
+- [ ] Fix issue where dockercise code ends up in volumes
+- [ ] Make sure that envvars with spaces work
 - [ ] Implicit dag creation (run)
 - [ ] Implicit dag creation (img)
-- [ ] Make this a npm cli that can be installed globally
 - [ ] Zip up out and move to s3 bucket for run
 - [ ] Handle errors from docker containers as promise rejections
 - [ ] Handle nothing to do when there is no config
-- [ ] Make sure that envvars with spaces work
 - [ ] Support for encrypted environment variables
 - [ ] Support packages using Dockerfiles
 - [ ] Add support for clean up stages.
 If other stage finishes (not just passes) then run my stage
 - [ ] Make stages immutable.
 They operate in a one-time-path, the results are uploaded to s3.
 The path is deleted.
 Next!
 - [ ] Conditional Logic.
 If stage is true run update, if stage is false, run create.
 - [ ] Dependencies on remote pipelines.
 When this build goes green _after_ my build has started, then this dependency is fulfulled.
-- [ ] Fix issue where dockercise code ends up in volumes
 - [ ] Make a docker container that comes with dockercise installed already
+- [ ] Command completion

 # Done
+- [x] Make this a npm cli that can be installed globally
 - [x] Implicit dag creation (env)
 - [x] Implicit dag creation (vol)
 - [x] Env var output of stage